Viewin a larger map.

-The above map highlights the ISA office in Madrid, the locations of the Complutense University, the University Antonio de Nebrija, as well as other locations useful to students.
+The above map highlights the location of the ISA office in Madrid, the Universidad Antonio de Nebrija and the Universidad Carlos III de Madrid, the ISA Madrid residencia, as well as other locations useful to students.

 Bustling with people and lined with restaurants and cafés, Spain's capital is the city that never sleeps.
 View masterpieces in the world famous Prado Museum and lounge in the 350 acre Retiro Park.
 Stroll leisurely through the theatre district, stopping at the many boutiques along the way.
 Be awed by the majestic architecture and grandeur of the Royal Palace.
 You could spend years discovering all the charms and activities that this pulsating city has to offer!